defiant00/dnd/README.md

-off around to the right is the research lab the nexus point is deep underground there's been reports of weird creatures, so they're putting together a group to go investigate however, since Nil needs to get to the nexus point the party can wait or escort them themselves
+off around to the right is the research lab the nexus point is deep underground there's been reports of weird creatures, so they're putting together a group to go investigate they're currently stretched a bit thin between this and some bandits that have been causing trouble however, since Nil needs to get to the nexus point the party can wait or escort them themselves
     they can also offer a few helpful magic items if the party is willing to test them these should be magic crystal-powered, but have failure states that aren't on their item cards, such as shattering on a 1